celtera/avendish/book/src/advanced/sample_accurate.md

 # Sample-accurate processing

+> Supported bindings: ossia

 So far, we saw that control ports / parameters would have a single `value` member, which as one can expects, stays constant for at least the entire duration of a tick.

-However, some hosts (such as *ossia score*) are able to give precise timestamps to control values.
+However, some hosts (such as [ossia score](https://ossia.io)) are able to give precise timestamps to control values.

 If an algorithm supports this level of precision, it can be expressed by extending value ports in the following way: